 - 2 teaspoons corn starch see note

-- In a large bowl, add your gluten free flour and salt.
+- In a large bowl, add your gluten free flour and salt and whisk to blend.

 - Cut in the cold butter with a pastry blender.

 - Add the lemon juice, water, and one egg to a bowl and whisk.
 Add this to the flour-butter mixture and work with your hands into a dough ball.

 - Roll the dough on wax paper to ¼ inch thickness.

 - Cut up your plums and throw the pits away.

 - Put the plums in a bowl and add the sugar, lemon juice, and starch.
 Mix well.

 - Pour the plum mixture onto the flat crust.

 - Fold the edges up around the fruit.